Visiting Scientist — Division of Biochemical Toxicology

-Dr. Darshan Mehta is a visiting scientist in NCTR’s Division of Biochemical Toxicology.
+Dr. Darshan Mehta is a visiting scientist at FDA’s National Center for Toxicological Research (NCTR) in the Division of Biochemical Toxicology.
 He received his bachelor’s degree in chemical engineering in 2008 from the Institute of Chemical Technology (formerly UDCT) in Mumbai, India.
-After working at Reliance Industries Limited, he decided to come to the United States to pursue graduate studies in 2010.
-He received a master’s degree in applied statistics (MAS) in 2013 and a Ph.D. in chemical engineering in 2016 from Ohio State University.
-His dissertation research focused on developing novel Quantitative Structure-Activity Relationship (QSAR) approaches for predicting chemically-induced toxicity, specifically mutagenicity and skin sensitization.
-His work was recognized by the American Chemical Society’s Division of Chemical Informatics (CINF) when he was awarded the CINF scholarship for scientific excellence at the society’s biannual meeting in August 2015.
-Following his graduate studies, he accepted an ORISE postdoctoral fellowship with the Office of Food Additive Safety in the Center for Food Safety and Applied Nutrition (CFSAN) at FDA in College Park, Maryland; while there, he helped develop chemically-intelligent software platforms for the identification of structural analogs and automated tools for redaction of confidential information for expediting data sharing with external stakeholders.
+After working at Reliance Industries Limited, he traveled to the United States to pursue graduate studies and received a master’s degree in applied statistics in 2013 and a Ph.D. in chemical engineering in 2016 from Ohio State University.
+His dissertation research focused on developing novel Quantitative Structure-Activity Relationship approaches for predicting chemically induced toxicity, specifically mutagenicity and skin sensitization.
+His work was recognized by the American Chemical Society’s Division of Chemical Informatics (CINF) when he was awarded the CINF scholarship for scientific excellence in 2015.
+Following his graduate studies, he accepted an Oak Ridge Institute for Science and Education (ORISE) postdoctoral fellowship with the Office of Food Additive Safety at FDA’s Center for Food Safety and Applied Nutrition where he helped develop chemically intelligent software platforms for the identification of structural analogs and automated tools for redacting confidential information to share data with external stakeholders.
 He then joined NCTR as an ORISE fellow in late 2017 to gain experience in bioinformatics, drug labeling, and pharmacogenomics.
-After a one-year stint, he moved to NCTR’s Division of Biochemical Toxicology to work on developing a multi-pathway physiologically-based pharmacokinetic (PBPK) model for nicotine in humans.
-He was then converted to an FDA staff fellow in September 2019 and has since been the principal investigator for the human nicotine PBPK modeling project.
-He also provides statistical and pharmacokinetic data analysis support for other ongoing projects at NCTR.
+After a one-year stint, he moved to NCTR’s Division of Biochemical Toxicology to work on developing a multi-pathway physiologically based pharmacokinetic (PBPK) model for nicotine in humans.
+He was converted to an FDA staff fellow in September 2019 and has since been involved in multiple projects providing modeling, statistical, and pharmacokinetic data analysis support.

 Dr. Mehta’s research interests lie in modeling chemical effects in biological systems using computational and statistical modeling methods.
 He specializes in the development and utilization of PBPK models for predicting the disposition of chemicals in animals and humans.
 These PBPK models are useful in determining the internal tissue dosimetry for a given exposure scenario as well as in understanding the ADME (absorption, distribution, metabolism, and excretion) profile of chemicals in intact biological organisms.
-Dr. Mehta is currently working on developing a multi-pathway PBPK model for nicotine in humans to assist the FDA Center for Tobacco Products (CTP) in making science-based regulatory decisions.
-Dr. Mehta is skilled in multiple computer programming languages and in using several data analysis, cheminformatics, and PBPK modeling software platforms.
-He looks forward to collaborating with other product centers at FDA to help advance its mission of protecting and promoting public health.
+Dr. Mehta is skilled in multiple computer programming languages and in various data analysis, cheminformatics, and PBPK modeling software platforms.
+He looks forward to collaborating with other FDA product centers to help advance the mission of protecting and promoting public health.

 Professional Societies/National and International Groups